Forec/learn/README.md

 * Practice for Python in 2015.9
 * Practice for Tensor Flow in 2017.2
 * My solutions for LeetCode in 2017.2
+* Examples and some notes for TensorFlow in 2017.10
 * My configuration for Spacemacs
 * Simple interpreter in Haskell
 * Boolean interpreter in C++